Skip to Main Content

 And if that wasn’t enough, Ragel also landed the job of Move-Out Coordinator with the

 .
 At the end of his freshman year, while most of his peers were scattering for the summer, Ragel was overseeing the collection of thousands of pounds of furniture, clothing, food and miscellaneous items left behind by students as they vacated residence halls.
 Ragel organized a team of volunteers to sort the items so they could be donated to local nonprofits.

 “I wanted to do something that made an impact at the university,” says Ragel, who also helped coordinate the “

 In 2015, Ragel and his mom became U.S. citizens, taking their oaths at Lowell Memorial Auditorium.
 The last time they visited the Philippines, where Ragel’s grandmother still lives, was 2011.

 “Hopefully we’ll visit again soon.
 I do miss home,” Ragel says.
 “But we moved here to seek better opportunities, and I feel that’s something we have accomplished.
 I’m definitely in a better place and on the right track.”

 Looking back at his freshman year, Ragel is glad he dove in headfirst.
 “It makes it more fulfilling to go back to my room at night when I feel exhausted,” he says with a hybrid smile-laugh that punctuates much of his conversation.

 With three years of undergraduate studies still ahead, Ragel doesn’t think he’s exhausted his extracurricular opportunities.
-He plans to join the Student Government Association
+He plans to join the

-and wants to study abroad
+and wants to

 , maybe in New Zealand or Australia.
 Travel is one of his favorite hobbies (he’s already more than halfway to his goal of visiting all 50 states).
 “It’s better to get out of your comfort zone sometimes and try new things than to not try at all,” he says.